bsmith89/midas2-wiki/MIDAS.md

     2. For samples from the same study, the microbiome compositions are more or less similar.
     3. Given the multi-mapped reads issues between similar genomes in the Bowtie2 database, per-sample Bowtie2 indexes may cause bias for the pooled-sample core-genome SNP calling.

- Note: we still parse the pileup for abundance species present in each sample, selected by `genome_coverage`.
+  Despite the species present in varying Bowtie2 database, we only parse the Pileup results for abundant species in the sample, selected by `genome_coverage`.

 - **Chunk-of-sites**